 Maximum plot ratio 1:1 Maximum building height 3 storeys.
-Building heights not to exceed height in metres as shown on Map 8 - Building heights.
-Building envelope Street frontage setback Om for a maximum of 50% of the building frontage, where for office, showroom or customer service focus uses.
+Building heights not to exceed height in metres as shown on Map 8 - Building Heights.
+Building envelope Street frontage setback Minimum side setback Om for a maximum of 50% of the building frontage, where for office, showroom or customer service focus uses.
 Otherwise, 6m.
-Minimum side setback Om; or 6m, where a building has a width of greater than 30 metres to a street frontage.
+Om; or

-Minimum rear setback 0m.
+6m, where a building has a width of greater than 30 metres to a street frontage.
+Minimum rear setback Om.
 Building form Scale and bulk Maximum length of any one outer building wall facing a street frontage 60m.
 Maximum wall length between building articulations facing a street frontage 30m.
 Orientation Development is oriented to the street and addresses both frontages where on a corner lot.
 Site cover Maximum of 75%, not including hardstand areas.
 Fences Minimum visual permeability of front fences or walls 70%.
 Maximum height of front fences 1.5m.
 Rooftops Rooftops of large span buildings incorporate natural lighting fixtures and are to designed to ensure plant and equipment is integrated and screened.
-Varied roof forms co ontribute to the architectural lding. be utilised for employee ergy, cool roof and green roof
+Varied roof forms contribute to the architectural distinction of the building. be utilised for employee ergy, cool roof and green roof